mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_DNS_CACHE_TIMEOUT.md

 cache timeout is entirely speculative that a name resolves to the same address for a small amount of time into the future.

-Since version 8.1.0, libcurl prunes entries from the DNS cache if it exceeds 30,000 entries no matter which timeout value is used.
+libcurl prunes entries from the DNS cache if it exceeds 30,000 entries no matter which timeout value is used.
+(Added in version 8.1.0)

+Since curl 8.16.0, failed name resolves are stored in the DNS cache for half the set timeout period.

 # DEFAULT